pookleblinky/apocalyptic-vignettes/pbta/playersheet.md

 - Persuade, Cool
 - Intimidate, Hot
 - Read a person, Cool
-- Convince a person of the nature of the threat, Genre Savviness
+- Convince a person of the nature of the threat, Genre Savviness * (May be too specific a move given that Persuade already exists)

 Don't know what your special moves could be?
 Defy Danger and Do Something Through Stress are kind of catch-all moves, there for when there's not a